The symbolism of Judges 9

 The Psalmist now prays for recovery.

 In Isa.
 5 we find a bit more about the vine.
-The vineyard is fenced, and gathered out the stones, planted with the choicest vine, v.
+The vineyard is fenced, and the stones are gathered out, its planted with the choicest vine, v.
 2. However, the harvest was disappointing: stinking grapes were produced.
-The judgment would therefore come: the hedge would be taken away so that it would be eaten, the wall would be broken down and it would trodden down, v.
+The judgment would therefore come: the hedge would be taken away so that it would be grazed bare, the wall would be broken down and it would be trodden down, v.
 5. It will lay waste and briers and thorns would grow.

 Who the vineyard is, says v.
 7 clearly: the House of Israel and the men of Judah.

 What the expected fruit is, one can also find there: « He looked for judgment, but behold oppression; for righteousness, but behold a cry ».